DUNE-DAQ/docs/docs/packages/appfwk/Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v2.0.0.md

 # Step-by-step Installation instructions

-Instructions on setting up a work area in which you can create your new package can be found [[here|Compiling-and-running]].
+Instructions on setting up a work area in which you can create your new package can be found [here](Compiling-and-running.md).
 After you've created your own working area, for our purposes the first things to do is to add the packages your new package will depend on and compile them.
 Most likely your dependencies will include `appfwk` and `cmdlib` as per the installation instructions.
 For future reference we'll call your working area `WORK_DIR`, which is the directory that at this point should contain the following automatic generated sub-directories: `build`, `dbt-pyvenv`, `install`, `log` and `sourcecode`.

 <!--
-At this point, you could either check out the example DAQModule package, build it, and run the example application (recommended), or you could jump to [[creating your own package|Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.1.0#Create-your-own-software-package]].
+At this point, you could either check out the example DAQModule package, build it, and run the example application (recommended), or you could jump to [creating your own package](Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.1.0.md).
 These instructions will walk you through doing both, but of course you can skip to the latter by scrolling to the dedicated section.

 ## Install the example package

 Here are the steps for adding the *appfwk* Example package to your work area, building it, and running the example application...
-(For information on the *DAQModules* that are contained in the example application and how they interact, please see [[this section|Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.1.0#Information-about-the-DAQModules-in-the-listrev-example]] later on this page.)
+(For information on the *DAQModules* that are contained in the example application and how they interact, please see [this section](Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.1.0.md) later on this page.)

 * `cd` into your work area directory (`WORK_DIR`), if you aren't there already